jessebmiller/eroteme/README.md

 eroteme ./path/to/directory
 ```

-## Limitations
+## Danger

-- The eroteme tool modifies your code files in place.
+Eroteme modifies your code files in place.
-- Currently only supports assignments with blank identifiers for error values.
-- The function containing the eroteme statement must have a compatible return type.